MichaelBurak/Terraform-AWS-Docker-Jupyterlab-Starter/README.md

 - SSH keygen automation?
 - Figuring out saving state method(S3?)
 - Decide if using elastic IP by default, set up DNS, etc. bells and whistles
-- Refactor the tags for the instance and attendant resources.
 - Figure out any reasonable inputs and outputs to include.
 - Move to Kubernetes(EKS) and a more robust VM to run ML workloads on (or a variable for the tier of AMI for a user to choose from depending on if they are just toying around or looking to run heavier workloads.)